IainJackson90/pp1-yoga/README.md

     - The hero image looked very dull over the background so i added a thin border to make it stank out more to give it contrass

-  - why you should start yoga
+  - Why you should start yoga

     - The content and image I had in  two separate divs and struggled to get the content and picture to work correctly together with sizing when i change screen sizes,